 - bringing disciplinary/management action against officers;

-Our expert lawyers are able to assist with all aspects of the complaints process, from guiding you through the initial complaint to the Police’s Professional Standards Department, through to an appeal to the Independent Police Complaints Commission and, if necessary, a Judicial Review of the Independent Police Complaints Commission’s decision.
+Our expert lawyers are able to assist with all aspects of the complaints process, from guiding you through submitting your initial complaint to the Police force’s Professional Standards Department (PSD), through to appeal to the Independent Office for Police Conduct (IOPC) and, if necessary, to Judicial Review.

 Clients often come to us with reports of the police failing to investigate a crime.
-The IPCC is an independent body which can investigate these reports and, if the complaints are upheld, can advise the relevant police force to investigate the crime or take some other action in response to their failings.
+The IOPC (formally the IPCC) is an independent body which can investigate these reports and, if the complaints are upheld, can advise the relevant police force to investigate the crime or take some other action in response to their failings.

-Sometimes an apology for mistreatment may not be enough and you may feel that you should be compensated for the unfair or illegal conduct of the police.
+Sometimes an apology for mistreatment may not be enough and you may be entitled to compensation for the unfair or illegal conduct of the police.
 Being a full service law firm, we combine our criminal and civil expertise to provide accurate advice regarding your prospects of success.
-Our experienced lawyers can bring civil claims for compensation against the police on your behalf and we may be able to recover significant damages for you as a result of our investigation into the circumstances of your case.
+Our experienced lawyers may be able to recover significant damages for you as a result of our investigation into the circumstances of your case.

-Our experienced team can provide advice and representation in the following common areas of complaint:
+We can provide advice and representation for the following causes of complaint:

 - Failure to investigate

 - Assault and excessive force

 - Mistreatment at the police station